 Whether you snap selfies or get professional shots, beautiful pictures can be really boost your confidence as a crossdresser or transgender woman.

-Fortunately, you don’t need supermodel genes to look great in photos.
-It’s all about skill – and avoiding some common mistakes.
+The best part is, you don’t need to be a supermodel to look fabulous in photos!
+It’s all about skill – and avoiding a few common mistakes.

-Read on to learn about 5 common photo posing mistakes… and how to fix them!
+In this blog post, I’ll walk you through 5 common photo posing mistakes and how to fix them!

 1. Shooting Shoulders Straight On

 If you’re worried about having broad shoulders or a larger upper body, a simple trick can help you achieve a slimmer appearance.